ahmadreza-log/ahmadreza-log/README.md

 <!--START_SECTION:dev-jokes-->

-> Q: Who won the debate for the best name for loop variable?
+> Q: How did the Coder CEO build his company headquarters?
 >
-> A: i won.
+> A: By calling the Constructor();

 > — ahmadreza-log